MasFlam/foirejo/docs/api/admin.md

 - Response body: `OfferReviewReport[]`

 ### GET `/disputes`
-Get the trades for which there are opened disputes.
+Get the trades for which there are disputes open.
 - Response body: `Trade[]`

 ### GET `/offers`